Edition · May 1, 2026

 Serious fuckup

-The Justice Department’s Office of Legal Counsel issued a memorandum opinion on April 1, 2026, concluding that the Presidential Records Act is unconstitutional.
-The memo is advisory legal guidance for the executive branch; it does not repeal the law, and it does not amount to a court ruling.
+The Justice Department’s Office of Legal Counsel said on April 1, 2026, that the Presidential Records Act is unconstitutional.
+The White House Counsel’s Office then issued internal guidance on April 2, while the law remained on the books and the dispute stayed unresolved.

 Open story + comments